pretix/pretix-docs/docs/guides/pretixscan/android.md

 If you want to give permission for a limited selection of events, under "Limit to events", select the events for which you want to scan tickets.
 Click the :btn:Save: button.

+If you are doing a fresh setup of pretixSCAN, scan the QR code or enter the token as described under [Connecting the device to the pretix backend](#connecting-the-device-to-the-pretix-backend).
-In order to activate expert mode in pretixSCAN, tap the name of your event in the bar at the top.
+If you have already set up pretixSCAN for one event, tap the name of your event in the bar at the top.
+Both of these options take you to the event selection screen in pretixSCAN.
+The process is the same from here on out.

 Select one of the events for which you want to scan tickets.
 Then, tap the :btn:OK: button.
 Select your check-in list.